storj/design-docs/20240106-low-io-piece-storage.md

 We will be using hole punching (FALLOC_FL_PUNCH_HOLE) to free up disk space used by deleted pieces.
 We will be using file collapsing (FALLOC_FL_COLLAPSE_RANGE) to compact pack files and free up address space within a pack file.
-The former is available on all modern file systems, even including NTFS.
+The former is available on all modern file systems, even NTFS.
 The latter only on Linux, but it might be possible to emulate it by rewriting pack files.
 See the _Operations_ section below.

 Hole punching also means it may not be possible to jump from one header to the next one by reading piece size from